 Everything You Need To Know About Portable Generators

-We recently moved onto 5 acres of raw land in the Upper Cumberland area of the Appalachian Mountains in Tennessee.
-We moved from the big city of Nashville to a tiny unincorporated town.
+We recently moved onto 5 acres of raw land from a big city.
 We are converting a 12 X 32 shed into our home and building our homestead from scratch.
 We moved onto our land with zero utilities and now we thankfully have internet.
 We are staying in our friends' camper while we convert our shed into a home.
 We knew we were going to need a source of power before we have a chance to get our solar system set up, so I started researching portable generators.
 The information is overwhelming and full of terms I knew nothing about.
 While I am certainly not an expert in generators now, I have a few of the basics down so I wanted to share those with you.

 There are several different types of generators.
 For the information I'm providing today I'll only be referring to portable generators- not the ones that you can have permanently installed in your home in case the power goes out.
 So what exactly do you need to consider when picking out a generator?